Lee Bright

 Lee Bright (born March 21, 1970) is an American politician who served as the South Carolina State Senator from the 12th district from 2009 to 2017.
 A member of the Republican Party, his district included Spartanburg County and Greenville County.
 Bright unsuccessfully ran for the U.S. Senate in 2014 and U.S. House of Representatives in 2018.
+He won a 2025 special election primary and is expected to reclaim the 12th district State Senate seat.

-Early life and education
+Early life, education and career

 Lee Bright was raised in Pauline, South Carolina.
 Bright graduated from Dorman High School in 1988.